ajayaldo/cognito-passport-oauth2/README.md

     //Indicates the provider that the end user should authenticate with.
 You can provide other custom auth params here const customOptions = { identity_provider: 'your idp name' };

+     async function verify(req, accessToken, refreshToken, params, profile, done) //if you need id_token, with this `verify signature` you can access it from params.id_token

      async function verify(req, accessToken, refreshToken, profile, done) {
         //Your additional user logic